In Alberta, a licensed Security Guard is called a Security Service Worker.

 About the Author

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years working security, including several years in Alberta.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years working security, including several years as an Alberta Private Investigator.
 Peter has spent more than a decade conducting security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous security training programs in various capacities.
 Peter has personally trained many AB Security Guards.
+Furthermore, Peter has trained many Calgary Private Investigators and Edmonton Private Investigators.